St. Catherine of Siena Catholic Church Steel Tracery

 Hamilton, ON

 St. Catherine of Siena Catholic Church is a new church for the Hamilton Diocese.
 The overall architectural composition and form of the church strives to be simple and timeless.
-Walters was awarded the structural steel scope of roughly 746 tons with Feature Walters completing the Tracery.
+Walters was awarded the structural steel scope of roughly 746 tons with Feature Walters completing the tracery and exterior cross.

 Our Role

-Feature Walters will create three window tracery frames for the St. Catherine Church, located on the East, West and South sides of the buildings.
-These frames are constructed from curved HSS (Hollow Structural Steel) in an AESS (Architecturally Exposed Structural Steel) 2 finished, used to support the aluminum framing and glazing.
+Feature Walters created three window tracery frames for the St. Catherine Church, located on the East, West and South sides of the buildings.
+The frames are constructed from curved Hollow Structural Steel (HSS) in an Architecturally Exposed Structural Steel (AESS) 2 finish, used to support the aluminum framing and glazing.

 Our scope on this feature art installation includes 17 tons total, AESS 2.
-The project includes almost all welded connections, prime painted in the shop.
+The project includes almost all welded connections and was prime painted in the shop.

 Facts & Figures